Pierre Richard: Other activities

-Since 1986, Pierre Richard has also become a businessman and winemaker.
+Since 1986, Richard has also become a businessman and winemaker.
 He owns the restaurant Au pied de chameau in Paris and a 50-hectare vineyard which produces some 80,000 bottles a year (red and rosé) labelled as Château Bel Évêque in Gruissan in the department of Aude.

 Personal life

-Married and divorced three times, he has two sons who are both actors and musicians, Olivier is a group member of "Blues trottoir" and plays the saxophone whereas Christophe plays the double bass.
+Married and divorced three times, Richard has two sons who are both actors and musicians, Olivier is a group member of "Blues trottoir" and plays the saxophone and Christophe plays the double bass.
 His grandson, Arthur Defays, is a model and actor.

 Filmography

-Pierre Richard has played in all the films he has directed.
+Richard has played in all the films he has directed.